uts-isf/CEREI/README.md

 This project has been developed in collaboration between [UTS](https://www.uts.edu.au/) and [Federation University](https://federation.edu.au/) and it is licensed under the terms of the <a href="https://github.com/uts-isf/CEREI/blob/main/LICENSE">MIT License</a>.

 ## Acknowledgements
-This work is funded by the [National Institute for Forestry Products Innovation (NIFPI)](https://nifpi.org.au/) and partially supported by [Centre for New Energy Transition Research](https://federation.edu.au/research/research-centres/cfnetr).
+This work was funded by the [National Institute for Forestry Products Innovation (NIFPI)](https://nifpi.org.au/) and partially supported by [Centre for New Energy Transition Research](https://federation.edu.au/research/research-centres/cfnetr).

 ## Citation
 TBC.